 For any questions in relation to designations, please email permissions@epa.vic.gov.au or contact EPA on 1300 372 842.

-Soil that is only contaminated with PFAS with concentrations below the PFAS LORs does not need a classification from EPA.
-Such soil can be self-classified using the EPA Designation - Classification of PFAS impacted soils.
+Soil that is only contaminated with PFAS with concentrations below the thresholds for fill material in Waste disposal categories: characteristics and thresholds (publication 1828) do not need a designation from EPA.
+Such soil is classified as fill material by the EPA Designation - Classification of PFAS impacted soils.

 • Are there any waste disposal contractors in Victoria that can currently treat PFAS-impacted wastes?